The Best Amex Hilton Honors Credit Card Strategy

 Second Card – The American Express Hilton Honors Business Credit Card

-The second card you want to sign up for is the American Express Hilton Honors Business credit card.
+The second card you want to sign up for is the American Express Hilton Honors Business card (US).
 Before you ask, you are absolutely eligible to hold business credit cards as an individual.

 BONUS